How we buy coffee

 Melbourne Coffee Merchants believes that everyone in the coffee chain can and should prosper, and that a commitment to paying producers good prices for coffee quality and suitability, regardless of the commodity market fluctuations, is the best way to ensure a sustainable and viable future for coffee farming.
 We have built our business around these beliefs and stand firmly behind our buying practices.

 From the outset, Melbourne Coffee Merchants has been committed to paying premium prices for the coffees we source (prices that are in no way linked to the C market) and building long-term and mutually beneficial relationships with our producing partners.
-Our founding values of quality, transparency and sustainability inform all of our decisions and have a real impact on the way we buy coffee, the people we work with, and how we run MCM.
+Our founding values of quality, transparency and sustainability inform all of our decisions and have a real impact on the way we buy coffee, the people we work with, and how we operate our business.

 Working with our suppliers

 We are privileged to work directly and independently with exceptional coffee producers who we truly respect and care about.
-Over the last fifteen years, we have purposefully kept our business small and quality-focused, consciously investing in a limited number of origins, and striving to represent these to the highest level possible; sourcing the very best coffees we can find from a select group of likeminded producers, who share our values and are committed to quality.
+Over the last fifteen years, we have purposefully kept our business small and quality-focused, consciously investing in a limited number of origins, and striving to represent these to the highest level possible.
+We aim to source the very best coffees we can find from a select group of likeminded producers, who share our values and are committed to quality.

-Ultimately, the success and longevity of our relationships depends on a high level of openness, honesty and trust, and this is something we actively foster.
-We try to visit all of our supply partners annually, and we remain in constant communication with them year-round via email, messages and video calls.
+Ultimately, the success and longevity of our relationships depends on a high level of openness, honesty and trust; all of which we actively foster with everyone we work with.
+That’s why we try to visit all of our supply partners annually, and we remain in constant communication with them year-round via email, messages and video calls.
 For every coffee we purchase we prepare a detailed QC report, which tracks the quality of each coffee over its lifetime.
-We also provide our supply partners with a detailed sales report, sharing the coffees sales performance (in the case of spot coffees) and information on where the coffee was sold, and any customer feedback.
-We are always as transparent about our buying intentions as early as possible, actively sharing our own market challenges and opportunities with our supply partners.
+We also keep our supply partners informed with their coffees’ sales performance (in the case of spot coffees) and details on where it was sold, along with any customer feedback.
+We are always transparent about our buying intentions as early as possible with them, actively sharing our own market challenges and opportunities with our suppliers.
 This constant back-and-forth helps us gain an intimate understanding of the complexities and local challenges the producers and exporters we work with face, encouraging us to try to find creative and meaningful ways to support them.

 We are very proud of the producers we work with and are constantly blown away by their dedication, hard work and unwavering commitment to excellence.
-Their commitment makes us even more determined to build a market for their coffees and to support their work, by paying higher premiums for higher quality and committing to our buying relationships long-term.
-We’re never just in it for one season, and the last 15+ years have proven that everyone benefits from these ongoing partnerships.
+Their commitment makes us even more determined to build a market for their coffees and to support their work, by paying greater premiums for higher quality and committing to long-term buying relationships.
+We’re never just in it for one season, and the last 16+ years have proven that everyone benefits from these ongoing partnerships.

 Read more about our supply partnerships via our Origin Pages.